Common questions about your first telehealth appointment

 7. You’ll probably get some homework after your appointment

-Just like a face-to-face appointment, after a telehealth consultation you should receive the resources that your health professional has suggested – whether it be a list of exercises, a website with more information or a video tutorial on a technique you can practise.
+After a telehealth consultation, you should get all the resources your health professional has suggested – whether it’s a list of exercises, a website with more information or a video tutorial on a technique you can practise.

 Nathan explains, “In the clinic where I work, speech pathologists typically share activities or advice on how patients and families can continue to practise at home.”